-Bill C-49 also provides for the duration of detention for a "designated foreign national."
-Specifically, clause 10 of Bill C-49 amends section 56 of IRPA by renumbering the current section 56 as subsection 56(1), and by adding a new subsection 56(2).
+Bill C-4 specifies what may determine the period of detention for a "designated foreign national."
+Clause 11 of Bill C-4 amends section 56 of the IRPA by renumbering the current section 56 as section 56(1), and by adding a new section 56(2).

-The newly added subsection 56(2) provides that detention of a "designated foreign national" is mandatory until such a time as:
+The newly added section 56(2) provides that detention of a "designated foreign national" is mandatory until such a time as:

-- a final determination is made to allow a claim or application for refugee protection; - the person is released as a result of an Immigration Division order under section 58: or - the person is released as a result of a ministerial order under section 58.1.
+- a final determination is made to allow a claim or application for refugee protection;29 - the person is released as a result of an Immigration Division order under section 58:30 or - the person is released as a result of a ministerial order under section 58.1.31

-A discussion of these provisions in combination with an overview of the detention review regime for "designated foreign nationals" follows later in this paper.
+A discussion of these provisions in combination with an overview of the detention review regime for "designated foreign nationals" follows.

-2.1.2.2 DETENTION REVIEW REGIME (CLAUSE 11)
+2.1.2.2 DETENTION REVIEW REGIME (CLAUSE 12)

-Clause 11 of Bill C-49 creates a separate regime for the review of detention for "designated foreign nationals" by creating a new section 57.1 in IRPA.
-This new regime differs from existing detention review regimes currently in place under IRPA for permanent residents, foreign nationals and persons named in security certificates.
+Clause 12 of Bill C-4 creates a distinct regime for the review of detention for "designated foreign nationals" in section 57.1 of the IRPA.
+This new regime differs from existing detention review regimes currently in place under the IRPA for permanent residents, foreign nationals and persons named in security certificates.